team-cake/sudoku/README.md

 [:heavy_check_mark:] - Logic building
 [:heavy_check_mark:] - Redux
 [:heavy_check_mark:] - Finalizing the game
-[ ] - See where I'm at and check on improving the app
+[:heavy_check_mark:] - See where I'm at and check on improving the app

 ---